 Release date: Tue 3 January 2012

-Licensed firearm dealers trade in firearms, ammunition, parts and accessories and as a result, play an important role in community safety.
-Through accurately recording firearm transactions and promptly reporting these to Licensing & Regulation Division, dealers help Victoria Police regulate the firearm industry.
+Licensed firearm dealers trade in firearms, ammunition, parts and accessories, and as a result, play an important role in maintaining community safety.

 If you are successful in obtaining a firearm dealer's licence, you will be required to meet all conditions of your licence and comply with the Firearms Act 1996 as it relates to the disposal and acquisition of firearms and carrying on the business of dealing in firearms.